predsci/projectzed/README.md

 Results are written to a sub-directory that is unique to a variable and forecasting time window, e.g. corr-coh-Bn-24hr.
-The sub-directory with the results will be created under the working directory, codes, so it does not over-write the results we already provide.
+The sub-directory with the results will be created under the working directory, codes, so it does not over-write the results we already provide (see results below).

 To run it use:
 % ./run-batchPattRec.py > log &

-Please note that we provide all the results of running this script on the 2000-2010 time period for the variables Bn, vr, Temp and np (density) for forecasting windows of 24 hours and 6 hours, see the explanation of Results below.
+Please note that we provide all the results of running this script for the 2000-2010 time period for the variables Bn, vr, Temp and np (density) for forecasting windows of 24 hours and 6 hours, see the explanation of Results below.

-batchPattRec.R can only be excuted from the command line.
-It accpets as arguments the variable name (e.g. Bn, vr, Temp, np) the forecasting time window in units of hours (e.g. 24, 6) and the month and year for which we want to run the batch pattern recognition.
-It serves as a driver for the function pattRecbatch which is in the pattRec.R file.
+batchPattRec.R can only be executed from the command line.
+It accepts as arguments the variable name (e.g. Bn, vr, Temp, np) the forecasting time window in units of hours (e.g. 24, 6) and the month and year for which we want to run the batch pattern recognition.
+It serves as a driver for the function ‘pattRecbatch’ which is in the pattRec.R file.

-To run it from the comman line and not using the Python script use for example:
+To run it from the command line and not using the Python script use for example:
 %Rscript batchPattRec.R whvar Bn wwindow 24 month 02 year 2010

-The pattRec.R script holds the batch pattern recognition function, pattRecBatch.
+The pattRec.R file holds the batch pattern recognition function, pattRecBatch.
 It is called by the batchPattRec.R driver.

-———————————
-results
-———————————
-This directory holds all the results required to create figures 3-7, 9-10.
-These results were generated using the above described run-batchPattRec.py  script.
-Specifically we run the script for every year between 2000 to 2010 (inclusive), for the variables: Bn, vr, Temp and np, and for forecasting time windows of 24 hours and 6 hours.
-These results do NOT get over-written if you run the python script, see explanation above.

-———————————
-plots
-———————————
-This directory holds all the plots that forecast.R and anal-corr-coh.R create.
-If you run these R codes the plots will be over-written.

 ——————————————————————
 Questions/Problems: